ekrell/icore_website/news/icore_news_20230307.md

 - Dr. Medrano's work here is very relevant to some of the research we have done at iCORE.
 - [Krell et al. published a paper about marine vehicle path planning](https://www.sciencedirect.com/science/article/abs/pii/S0141118722000748).
 - We highlighted how _terrible_ the paths are using 4-way connectivity over 8- or 16-way.
-- That is, when the robot's choices are only `up, down, left, right`, the robot requires a lot more time and energy than if diagonal moves are allowed.
+- When the robot's choices are `up, down, left, right`, the robot requires a lot more time and energy than if diagonal moves are allowed.

 ### 2023 Research Image Student Competition